 - While you're packing, also toss in a roll of duct tape.
 Duct tape has a number of great uses, such as temporarily repairing a hole in a leaky hose, or slapping it over the mouth of your kid when he's driving you completely wacko.

-Do yourself a proactive favor—if you're going to be driving through unpopulated terrain, throw out that Mickey Mouse spare tire in your trunk and bring a real spare tire with you.
+Do yourself a proactive favor — if you're going to be driving through unpopulated terrain, throw out that Mickey Mouse spare tire in your trunk and bring a real spare tire with you.
 Would you trust one of those cheesy spares to get you across the desert of Nevada?
 We sure wouldn't.
-Spring for the money and get a real spare.
+Spring for the money, get a real spare, and have it mounted on a rim that fits your car.
+(Yes, we know people who have actually made that mistake!).
 For those of you on a budget, a good option is to get a used tire at your local junkyard.
 Look for something that hasn't been left to degrade out in the sun and that has a reasonable amount of tread left.
-You can tell if the tire is degraded if there are cracks in the side wall or the tread “valleys.”
+You can tell if the tire is degraded if there are cracks in the side wall or the tread "valleys."

 By the way, that little spare isn't recommended for more than 50 miles of driving.
 So, if you expect to be more than 50 miles from civilization, this is especially important.

 - Toss in a screwdriver, a couple of flares, a pair of pliers, vise grips and maybe a coat hanger or two to hold up the muffler when it falls off.

 - Remember the jack that came with your car?
 Get it out, and try it out.
 Make sure you have all the parts that came with it, and get comfortable using it.

 - Everyone who’s got one, should bring his or her cell phone.
 Not only will the phone be useful, but the camera might come in handy, too — for photographing an accident scene, or posting a few images of that timber rattler closing in on you to Instagram, so your friends can share how your trip ended.